machinename/machine_name/README.md

 Welcome to Machine Name built with Next.js!

 ## Description
-This Next.js project serves as both my developer portfolio along with being a boilerplate for implementing Google's Gemini AI Vertex API functionalities.
+This Next.js project serves as both my developer portfolio and a boilerplate for implementing Google's Gemini AI Vertex API functionalities.
 It includes various pages such as a chat page, contact form, and projects page.

 ## Tech Stack
 - **Framework**: Next.js